🌋 Mobile app reunites families in volcano eruption

 Apart from reconciling victims, the volcano app is also handy in rebutting fake news and keeping the public informed about future volcanic waves.

 Mobile apps have proved to be a game changer in Africa as they are being used to solve challenges in areas that include health and disaster management.

 🗳 Since democracy is crucial in a fact-based optimistic world... we remind our readers of the democratic status of the countries we write about:

-Congo has a Global Freedom Score of 20 and has the status not free.
+DRC has a Global Freedom Score of 20 and has the status Not Free.